Costont/EV-Analysis/README.md

 ### Recommendations

-  To reach the propose ZEV program goals would require increasing the number of public charging stations in every county.
+  To reach the proposed ZEV program goals would require increasing the number of public charging stations in every county.

 ### Methods Use